jgregory6/resources/project.md

 - Save all the files in project repository.
 - **_Commit/push_** to GitHub.
 - Create tag `'final'` for this release.
-- Upload/update all the files to the external host/cloud.
+- Upload/update all the files to the web host/cloud.